iotaledger/bee/bee-message/tip.md

   their return amounts per `Return Addresses` are summed up and the output side of the transaction must deposit this total sum per `Return Address`.

-This unlock condition makes it possible to send small amounts of IOTA coins or native tokens to addresses without having to lose control of the required storage deposit.
-It is also a vehicle to send on-chain requests to ISCP chains that do not require fees.
-To prevent the receiving party from blocking access to the storage deposit, it is advised to be used together with the [Expiration Unlock Conditions](#expiration-unlock-conditions).
-The receiving party then has a sender-defined time window to agree to the transfer by consuming the output, or the sender regains total control after expiration.

 ##### Timelock Unlock Conditions

-An output that contains a <i>Timelock Unlock Condition</i> can not be unlocked before the specified timelock has expired.
-The timelock is expired when the timestamp and/or milestone index of the confirming milestone is equal or past the timestamp and/or milestone defined in the <i>Timelock Unlock Condition</i>.

 The timelock can be specified as a unix timestamp or as a milestone index.
 When specified in both ways, both conditions have to pass in order for the unlock to be valid.
 The zero value of one if the timestamp fields signals that it should be ignored during validation.

-###### Additional syntactic transaction validation rules:
-- If both `Milestone Index` and `Unix Time` fields are `0`, the unlock condition, and hence the output and transaction that contain it, is invalid.
 ###### Additional semantic transaction validation rules:
 - An output that has <i>Timelock Unlock Condition</i> specified must only be consumed and unlocked in a transaction, if the confirming milestone index is ≥ than the `Milestone Index` specified in the unlock condition.